Death toll in Parachinar blast rises to 26

 -

-Death toll in Parachinar blast rises to 26January 24, 2017Print : Peshawar
+Death toll in Parachinar blast rises to 26January 24, 2017Print : National

 PARACHINAR: The death toll from the blast at the vegetable market here reached 26 on Monday as another injured succumbed to his injuries at a hospital in Peshawar.Maqbool Hussain, who was taken to Peshawar due to his precarious condition, succumbed to injuries.
 His body was brought to his native area, where he was laid to rest.